 Established in 1950, Star Micronics Co., Ltd. possesses the strength of developing and manufacturing high-added value products based on its core technologies of small-scale precision processing and assembly, aiming for more than half a century to realize businesses that “generate the greatest impact from the least materials.”
 From early period, we have looked overseas for business opportunities and promoted growth strategies with an emphasis on profitability in the global niche markets since the company was established.
 Going forward, Star Micronics will leverage the strength it has built up to develop its businesses and further raise its corporate value.

-Group’s performance in the Second Quarter of Fiscal 2022
+Group’s performance in the Fiscal 2023

 To Our Shareholders